DPI-WE/clean-code/content.md

 # Crafting Clean Code 🛀

 ## Introduction to Clean Code Practices
 Clean code is the hallmark of a thoughtful developer.
 It not only demonstrates consideration for your future self but also for others who may work on your code.
-Drawing inspiration from Robert Martin's principles in "Clean Code," this lesson weaves these timeless guidelines into the fabric of Ruby on Rails development, ensuring your codebase remains robust, maintainable, and enjoyable to work with.
+Drawing inspiration from Robert Martin's principles in "Clean Code," this lesson weaves these timeless guidelines into the fabric of development, ensuring your codebase remains robust, maintainable, and enjoyable to work with.

 ## The Essence of Clean Code
 Clean code is easily understood by anyone on the team.
 It is characterized by readability, simplicity, and the ability to be enhanced by a developer other than its original author.
-These attributes are crucial for the sustainability and scalability of Rails applications.
+These attributes are crucial for the sustainability and scalability.

 ## Core Principles for Rails Development